Pine Bluff Police: one dead after shooting near apartments

-PINE BLUFF, Ark. – Police are investigating a homicide that happened shortly after midnight early Friday morning.
+PINE BLUFF, Ark. – Police are investigating a homicide that happened shortly after midnight Friday morning.

 Officers were called to the Beech Street Apartments at 2103 South Beech St. about a shooting.

-At the scene, they found an adult male with gunshot wounds in the parking lot.
+At the scene, they found an man with gunshot wounds in the parking lot.
 He was taken to an area hospital where he later died.

 The victim’s name has not been released.